LanceMcCarthy/SuperbowlSquares/README.md

 * Telerik UI for UWP - R1 2019
 * Durstenfeld, R. (July 1964).
 "Algorithm 235: Random permutation".
 Communications of the ACM.
 7 (7): 420. doi:10.1145/364520.364540.

+* Updating to be included in the Arctic Code Vault